aldebaran/qibuild/doc/tutos/beginner/cmake/create_exe.rst

 Requirements
 ------------

-We assume you have followed the Getting Started tutorial.
+We assume you have followed the :ref:`getting-started` tutorial.

 Basic CMake
 -----------